melardev/.NetCoreApiNHibernateCrudPagination/README.md

 - [Follow me](#follow-me)

 # Introduction
-This is a mini application implementing REST CRUD operations with Pagination using Go with the standard net/http package for REST and GORM for the data layer.
+This is a mini application implementing REST CRUD operations with Pagination using ASP.Net Core with NHibernate(Fluent and XML) package for database layer.

 # Full-stack Applications
 ## Simple Crud